Thomas55555/husqvarna_automower/MAP_GUIDE.md

 ## Creating a zone

-1. Using [Google Mymaps](https://mymaps.google.com/) again, select the map you created in step 2.
+1. Using [Google MyMaps](https://mymaps.google.com/) again, select the map you created in step 2.
 2. Choose draw a line, then draw a line or shape around the zone you want to track, go ahead an name it.
 ![Create Zone - Step 1](/images/map_guide/zone_config_1.png)
-3. Create additional zones and name them, using the same proccess.
+3. Create additional zones and name them, using the same process.
 4. Choose the three dot menu next to the zones you created, then export as csv.
 ![Create Zone - Step 2](/images/map_guide/map_4.png)
 5. Open the csv file and find the polygon you created in column WKT, in this case our `Front Garden` zone is `POLYGON ((-82.552459 35.5408395, -82.5526468 35.5403331, -82.5506861 35.5398879, -82.5505225 35.5403811, -82.552459 35.5408395))`